Menu Close

 All of these ideas have been entertained.

 How does the learning process work?
 How does it reach a predictable conclusion, what we call a ‘grammar‘, despite an infinite variety of input evidence, much of it not fully grammatical when adults fail to complete their sentences or accidentally make what they would recognise as grammatical mistakes if others made them.
-This is not obvious at all.
+The learning process is not obvious at all.
 It is not even obvious whether to call it ‘learning’.

 The first formulation of the questions here was by Chomsky (1965).
 He proposed a distinction between three criteria, what he called ‘observational adequacy’ – describing what happens in a language, ‘descriptive adequacy’ – describing both what does, and just as importantly, what does not happen, and ‘explanatory adequacy’ – doing this in such a way that it can be learnt by children in a given time frame (from birth to around the age of ten) from limited evidence varying from one child’s experience to the next child’s.
 And he proposed a dedicated ‘Language Acquisition Device’.

 By the framework here and the proposal here, following some aspects of Chomsky’s current work, there is an architecture by which the meanings and intentions are built step by step, or in what are now generally known as ‘phases’.
-For example, in English “Who is doing what?” is a question and “He is seeing who?” is not a question but an expression of some surprise.
+For example, in English “Who is doing what?” is a question and “He is seeing who?” is not a question but an expression of surprise.
 In the first, who is displaced from one point in the structure to another.
 In the second it stays put.
-The structural difference is an abstract element on the left edge which draws who left wards, but only in the case of a true question.
+The structural difference is an abstract element on the left edge which ‘attracts’ who leftwards, but only in the case of a true question.

 The elements of this architecture, defining the core of what the language learner has to learn, are universal, but the ways they are brought into play are language-specific, and thus forcibly part of what Marlys Macken (1995) called the learnability space.